-Students have the opportunity to gain industry certifications in six different areas, giving them competitive advantages in the employment market.
-Externships are encouraged with employers during the last three months of training.
+Students have the opportunity to gain industry certifications in several areas, giving them competitive advantages in the employment market.
+Externships with employers are encouraged during the last three months of training.

 The HVAC/R Technology is 24 months in length.
-The student will earn 216.6 credit hours (class option) or 198.5 credit hours (externship option) which is 2,688 clock hours.
+The student will earn 216 credit hours (class option) or 197.8 credit hours (externship option) which are 2,688 clock hours.
 Tuition is payable on a quarterly basis.
 There are four quarters in an academic year.

-During the eighth quarter training, a student has the option of working in an externship with an employer or choosing the ammonia-based training provided at the school.
+During the eighth-quarter training, a student has the option of working in an externship with an employer or choosing the ammonia-based training provided at the school.